MileHacker Logo

 Public Transportation in Ronda

 Ronda has no metro or tram systems.
 The town's small size and hilly, cobbled streets make such systems impractical.
-A local bus service serves town areas, linking the new town with the train and bus stations, and residential zones.
+AN area bus service serves town areas, linking the new town with the train and bus stations, and residential zones.

-Ronda possesses a small urban bus network having some lines.
+Ronda has a small urban bus network with a few lines.
 These lines connect the main bus depot (Estación de Autobuses), the train station (Estación de Tren), the central business districts, and various residential neighborhoods.
 Find a basic route map at the bus station or by asking at your accommodation.
 The bus station itself serves as the main hub for local routes and intercity connections.

 Ticketing & Accessibility